AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 Before adding a prop to your project, you'll need to create the prop object:

 1. Choose any object you want to use as a prop. e.g. Laptop Computer, Reading Book, Coffee Cup, etc.
-2. Drop the **[AV]object** script into the object's root prim.
+2. Drop the **AVP_object** script into the object's root prim.
 3. Repeat for each object you plan to use as a prop.

 {% include important.html content="Normal props *must* be COPY-OK for NEXT OWNER." %}

 {% include note.html content="If your prop is to be an avatar attachment, also see the [section about avatar attachments](/avsitterplus_prop.html#attachment-props)." %}

-{% include warning.html content="Remember to use the correct script: [AV]object goes inside your prop objects." %}
+{% include warning.html content="Remember to use the correct script: AVP_object goes inside your prop objects." %}

 ## Setting up a Prop with AVsitterPlus&trade;

 To add props to your furniture, start with the [normal setup](/avsitterplus_home.html#setup) procedure, then:

-1. Ensure the [AV]helper and [AV]adjuster are in the prim.
+1. Ensure the AVP_helper and AVP_adjuster are in the prim.
-2. Drop the [AV]prop script and your prepared prop objects into the prim.
+2. Drop the AVP_prop script and your prepared prop objects into the prim.
 3. Sit on the prim, then choose a pose from the menu that you want to trigger the prop.
-4. Choose [ADJUST] then [HELPER] from the menu, and the [AV]helper stick will rez.
+4. Choose [ADJUST] then [HELPER] from the menu, and the AVP_helper stick will rez.
 5. Choose [NEW] from the menu, then choose [PROP].
 6. Choose your prop object from the menu and the prop object will rez inworld.
 7. Move the prop object with the SL building tools to where you want it to rez inworld, then click [SAVE].
 Props can rez a maximum of 10 metres from the border of the prim.